In this article

 You’ve found the perfect pair of trainers online, but there’s only one pair in your size left.
 Even worse - it’s the week before payday and your bank balance is looking woeful.
+Suddenly, you spot an option to 'pay later'.
+It sounds tempting.
 What do you do?

 But, as the saying goes, there’s no such thing as a free lunch.
-Here, we explore the advantages and drawbacks of the popular payment trend (sometimes called ‘point of sale credit’) to help you make an informed decision.
+Here, we explore the advantages and drawbacks of the popular payment trend to help you make an informed decision.

-Similarly, Klarna work with more thanonline and in-store to allow customers to ‘try before they buy’.
 If you're shopping online, simply order your goods as usual (up to the value of your credit limit) but select ‘Klarna’ as the payment method at the checkout.
-You then get 30 days to pay (depending on the shop), or you can repay it in instalments, giving you time to try out your order before you pay for it.
-Not keen on something?
-No problem.
-Just send it back and only pay for the things you keep - no waiting around for refunds!
+You then get 30 days to pay in full or you can repay it in instalments, giving you time to try out your order before you pay for it.
+For many of us, this removes one of the biggest problems with online shopping — waiting for your returns to be refunded!

-When this happens with Klarna's financing option, any promotional interest rates will be cancelled, and you’ll start being charged interest on repayments.
-You’ll be charged interest at 18.9% APR (variable), which means that jumper you found in the sale could turn out to be a lot pricier than you first thought.
-This isn't the case if you're paying later or in instalments however - you'll never be charged interest or fees.
+When this happens with Klarna's 'Financing' option, any promotional interest rates will be cancelled, and you’ll start being charged interest on repayments.
+You’ll be charged interest at up to 18.9% APR which means your purchase could turn out to be a lot pricier than you first thought.

 If you use financing and forget your payment date and make a payment late, you could also be charged a fee.
 Likewise, PayPal will charge you a fee of £12 if you make a late payment (or if your payment is returned because you don’t have enough money in your account).